thatslifescience/github_dev/_posts/2020-08-03-worlds-largest-virus-rbell.md

 source-id: 18wAgWloBjUn3z-iUc3XwLOelm8lQWSLiYEyb2vaaI_4
 published: true
 ---
-**Title:** What is the world's largest virus?

-**Author:** RBell

-**Categories:** Earth's Organisms

-**Keywords:** Virus, Microbiology, Ecosystem, Amoeba

-**Teaser:** We have barely scratched the surface of virus diversity, but over the past decade scientists have discovered shockingly large viruses in environments across the globe.
-These giant viruses shook up everything we thought we knew about the origin of viruses.

-**Thumbnail image:** Figure 1

 Viruses are a major component of earth's ecosystems and exist in nearly every corner of the world.
 Though some—such as coronaviruses, lentiviruses, and rotaviruses—parasitize animal hosts, plenty of viruses exist in our ecosystems that cannot harm us.
 Some viruses specifically infect and replicate within bacteria, and are called bacteriophages.
 Others target single-celled organisms known broadly as amoebas.
 Extraordinarily, these amoeba-targeting viruses include the largest viruses in the world.
 Not only are these viruses remarkable for their size: their complexity has completely shifted how scientists think about the origin of viruses and life on Earth.
 But first things first, what *are* the biggest viruses in the world?